-We have audited the accompanying consolidated balance sheets of Knightsbridge Tankers Limited and subsidiaries as of December 31, 2000 and 1999 and the related consolidated statements of operations, shareholders' equity and cash flows for each of the three years in the period ended December 31, 2000.
+We have audited the accompanying consolidated balance sheets of Knightsbridge Tankers Limited and subsidiaries (the "Company") as of December 31, 2001 and 2000 and the related consolidated statements of operations, comprehensive income, cash flows and shareholders' equity for each of the years in the three-year period ended December 31, 2001.
 These consolidated financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.